-- UW-Madison IRBs must assess whether the research continues to fulfill the same criteria for IRB approval as at initial review and the determinations that the convened IRB or expedited reviewers make are the same as at initial review.
+- When continuing review is required, UW-Madison IRBs must assess whether the research continues to fulfill the same criteria for IRB approval as at initial review and the determinations that the convened IRB or expedited reviewers make are the same as at initial review.

 - When reviewing the current informed consent documents and/or process at continuing review, the IRB ensures the following:

 - The applicable consent documents are accurate and complete.

 - The consent process or any previously approved waivers or alterations of informed consent are still appropriate.

 - Any significant new findings that may relate to the participant's willingness to continue participation are provided to the participant in accordance with regulations.